 A new high-speed line will be designed as construction wraps up on the Los Angeles – San Francisco spine.

-In the interim, negotiations are underway to electrify a secondary Union Pacific line between Sacramento and Stockton to allow for high-frequency ACE commuter trains and high-speed trains, similar to CalTrain.
+In the interim, negotiations are underway to electrify a secondary Union Pacific line between Sacramento and Stockton to allow for high-frequency ACE commuter trains and high-speed trains, similar to Caltrain.

 Stockton – Merced